Shafiq-sh/Shafiq-sh/README.md

 I have a strong background in **Python and the Hadoop Ecosystem**, which enables me to develop efficient data pipelines that handle complex datasets with ease.
 I specialize in exploratory data analysis, structured machine learning algorithms, and visualization using **Tableau & PowerBI**, which ensures that I can extract valuable insights from data and present them in an easy-to-understand format.

 My experience in data collection, cleaning, integration, processing, and visualization using libraries such as **PySpark, Pandas, NumPy, and Shell** makes me well-equipped to handle any data-related challenge.
-I have a deep understanding of ETL and ELT principles, and I'm proficient in **SQL, PL-SQL, AWS Redshift, and Snowflake**, which enables me to build and manage data warehousing solutions.
+I have a solid understanding of **ELT and ETL principles**, and am proficient in **SQL, AWS Redshift, and Snowflake** with a strong background in data warehousing concepts.
+I also possess advanced skills in Excel and working knowledge in JIRA and Linux.

 Apart from my technical skills, I possess advanced Excel skills and working knowledge of JIRA and Linux.
 With a proven track record of delivering data-driven solutions, I am confident in my ability to contribute to your organization's success.

 Thank you for taking the time to read my profile, and I look forward to discussing how I can help your organization leverage data to drive success.

-I have a solid understanding of **ELT and ETL principles**, and am proficient in **SQL, AWS Redshift, and Snowflake** with a strong background in data warehousing concepts.
-I also possess advanced skills in Excel and working knowledge in JIRA and Linux.

 ## Tech Stack :